Selling a House with Sitting Tenants

 Once the fixed term period has passed the agreement automatically rolls into what’s commonly called a ‘periodic tenancy’.
 At this point there’s no need to draw up a new tenancy agreement.
 The periodic tenancy remains legally vaild up until the point there’s a material change in rental terms such as a rent increase (or decrease).
 If there’s been a change in the rental sum you’ll need to demonstrate this.
 You can use either a deed of variation or a new assured shorthold tenancy agreement to make this legally valid.

 Selling a property with tenants under an assured shorthold tenancy agreement is without doubt the most straightforward of all tenancy types.
 The key difference is an assured shorthold agreement allows you to bring a tenancy to an end swiftly by serving a Section 21 Notice.
 This means as a landlord you’re able to sell your property in just a matter of weeks or months.
-Selling an investment property with an AST is a fairly simple matter of following a prescribed legal process and notifying your tenants of your plans to sell.
-You could also consider using this type of notice if you have tenants not paying rent and you are thinking of making them a financial offer to leave your property.
+Selling an investment property with an AST in place is a fairly simple matter of following a prescribed legal process and notifying your tenants of your plans to sell.
+You could also consider using this type of notice if you have tenants that have stopped paying rent and you’re thinking of making them a financial offer to leave.

-However, in order to serve your tenants with a valid two months notice period, you’ll need to have registered (and paid across) any deposit into a government approved tenants deposit scheme.
-This will need to have been registered within just 30 days of the original tenancy starting as set out in tenancy law and the money paid across.
+However, in order to serve your tenants with a valid two months notice period, you’ll need to have registered any deposit under a government approved tenants deposit scheme.
+The deposit will need to have been registered with just one of a handful of tenancy deposit providers and held under a Custodial or Insurance Backed scheme – the choice will have been yours at the outset This will need to have been registered within just 30 days of the original tenancy starting as set out in tenancy law and the money paid across.
 If you didn’t register the tenants deposit this could result in very significant delays as your case could end up in court.
 Should this happen, judges now expect to see that all due processes have been adhered to by landlords when the tenancy agreement was originally drawn up.
 This would also involve demonstrating the property had valid gas, electrical and carbon monoxide safety certificates at the start of the tenancy.

 Assured tenancy agreements were only written during 1989 – 1997.
 It’s highly unlikely that you’ll have an assured tenancy for your tenants in situ as these were only really used by the likes of housing associations to provide tenants with greater long-term tenancy rights.
 This could include providing the tenant with the right to live in the property for the rest of their life.
 An assured tenancy also helps ensure a tenant cannot be evicted without reasonable grounds for unwanted behaviour.
 We’d advise you to double check you don’t have an assured tenancy as it could spell real problems in trying to achieve a smooth sale of your rental property.